husky0787/multi-agents-for-financial-analysis/README.md

    - Click the "Submit" button to process the query.
    - Results will appear in the "Analysis Results" box, with processing time displayed.

+## Streamlit Version (Alternative Interface)

+- The Streamlit version replaces the Gradio UI with a more conversational chat-style interface, supporting session history and optional technical indicator charts (e.g., RSI line charts).
+It uses the same agents and APIs but offers better layout flexibility and data visualization.

 ## Example Query

 - Provide a comprehensive analysis of AAPL stock including fundamental, technical, and sentiment aspects.